7 Heartwarming Classic Books Like Lolita

 The Sound of Waves is Japanese literature for people looking to escape their everyday modern city life.
 The story takes place in the fifties, on a fishing village island in Japan.
 It’s a love story between Shinji and Katsu.
 I recommend it because it’s told very beautifully.
 One of my favorite scenes is when they’re in a lighthouse on a dark, stormy night.

-So it makes you feel like you’re in that life, and you get to see a Lolita-like character.
+So it makes you feel like you’re in that life and get to see a Lolita-like character.
 There is a scene where the ladies are all topless and a couple of scenes, and it’s a very peaceful book.
 I enjoyed it because kindhearted people win at the end, and that’s how it should be.
 It’s very we could see the natural tendencies of people.
-So if you’re trying to be super peaceful and slow, I recommend it.
+So, I recommend it if you’re trying to be super peaceful and slow.

 Author: Yukio Mishima